gi-no/blog_mean_stack/article3.en.md

 User authentication
 ==================
-For now, we don't know who submit questions and answers.
+For now, we don't know who submits questions and answers.
 So, let's add user authentication feature.
 Only submitted users can edit or remove the articles.
 Also, store the submission date.

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731152718.png)